1. About ticagrelor

 Ticagrelor works within 30 minutes of taking your first dose of two 90mg tablets.

 You may not feel any different after you start taking ticagrelor.
-This doesn't mean that the medicine isn't working.
+This does not mean that the medicine is not working.

 Carry on taking it even if you feel well, as you'll still be getting the benefits.